 Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans will receive front yard landscaping at LWP's cost.
-Your front garden will be designed in consultation with a landscaper who specialises in current landscape trends and low water usage plants.
+Your front garden will be designed in consultation with a landscaper who specialises in current landscape trends.